Want ten free figure drawing resources?

 Ask any professional artist and they will say drawing from life is essential to help you improve.
 However, you might have limited access to sessions and classes.
 If this is the case, then I highly recommend a substitute – drawing and studying from these resources below.
 Once you start building your own knowledge and skill, you can take this knowledge, skill, and confidence into your life drawing sessions.

 There’s a lot that goes into a good drawing skill, with confidence playing its part in the equation.
 If you can develop confidence from your own self-learning, you can take this into life drawing sessions.

 Especially if you attend life drawing classes, these sessions force you to focus on the model, and draw exactly what you see, not what you think you see.
-This is why life drawing is taught at Universities and Art School, it’s an important skill to have.
+This is why life drawing is taught at Universities and Art School, it’s an fantastic skill to have.